 - I LOVE students who use a lot of color in their notebooks.
 The brain sees the information much better during recall.

 - A student should be able to look at the chapter review and find examples for every question in their personal notebook.
 If not, they need to add examples.

 - It helps if they can try to explain it to someone before the test.
 A parent doesn’t need to know algebra to follow a student’s explanation.
 If you have questions, ask, and your child will feel empowered when they explain it to you.

 How can we make math fun and exciting?

 Looking for expert math support?
-Linda is available in the West Warwick/East Greenwich.
-Don’t live there?
-Ask us about math teachers in other locations in Rhode Island.
+Ask us about our math teachers’ locations around Rhode Island.
 Contact Us!